-Treatment for iron storage disease may include phlebotomy, (removal of blood in order to reduce the body iron stores), chelation therapy to bind the iron and allow the bird to excrete it, and diet alteration.
+Treatment for iron storage disease may include phlebotomy (removal of blood in order to reduce the body iron stores), chelation therapy, which binds the iron and allows the bird to excrete it, and diet alteration.

-Research is continuing into the cause, prevention and treatment of iron storage disease; check with your veterinarian for the most recent information.
+Research is continuing into the cause, prevention and treatment of iron storage disease.